 The Bhaktishop Yoga School and 300 Hour Foundations Teacher Training Program

-Applications for the January 2018 program available in late May.
-Please inquire at firstname.lastname@example.org with questions.
+Applications for the January 2018 program available here, including for the Equity/POC scholarships.
+Please inquire at firstname.lastname@example.org with any further questions.

 Whether you want to fulfill a lifetime longing to teach or simply grow your own practice, The Bhaktishop Yoga School is designed to enrich your practice and practical understanding of yoga.
 We've been registered with the Yoga Alliance since we opened in 2007 as a 200-Hour program, and we are considering removing ourselves from these registrations for political reasons. **See below for a statement and call for public comment on this decision.** Our Teacher Training Program is a purposefully inclusive, deeply devotional, immersion-based curriculum taught by an experienced community of teachers and practitioners with thriving healing arts professions in other fields.
 It is the perfect place to begin your illuminating journey into teaching, to bring needed change and healing into new communities, or to profoundly shift and grow your own personal practice.

 In an effort to broaden the equity in the field of yoga, each year we will offer at least one Diversity Scholarship for a Person of Color to attend the program.
 We recognize that it is difficult to do the work of diversifying when some populations do not see themselves represented in the yoga practices, studios, and publications/media around them.